LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint2.md

 #### Basket (10 points)

 A dedicated Basket page that consists of all the user's current products.
 Items in the basket can be modified in quantity or removed.
 Home page consists of a link to the basket page for easability.
-Basket page contains a "Checkout" button that redirects to the Receipt page
+Basket page contains a "Checkout" button that redirects to the Receipt page.
+The user must be logged in to access the Basket page.

 #### Receipt Page (10 points)